Cash register: Scanner

 Modern cash registers may be connected to a handheld or stationary barcode reader so that a customer's purchases can be more rapidly scanned than would be possible by keying numbers into the register by hand.
 The use of scanners should also help prevent errors that result from manually entering the product's barcode or pricing.
 At grocers, the register's scanner may be combined with a scale for measuring product that is sold by weight.

 Receipt printer

 Cashiers are often required to provide a receipt to the customer after a purchase has been made.
 Registers typically use thermal printers to print receipts, although older dot matrix printers are still in use at some retailers.
 Alternatively, retailers can forgo issuing paper receipts in some jurisdictions by instead asking the customer for an email to which their receipt can be sent.
 The receipts of larger retailers tend to include unique barcodes or other information identifying the transaction so that the receipt can be scanned to facilitate returns or other customer services.

 Security deactivation

 In stores that use electronic article surveillance, a pad or other surface will be attached to the register that deactivates security devices embedded in or attached to the items being purchased.
 This will prevent a customer's purchase from setting off security alarms at the store's exit.

+Remote peripherals

+In settings like a restaurant, remote pheripherals are sometimes used to speed up processing of orders.
+These include printers or screens in the kitchen to show staff the incoming orders.
+Waiters often use mobile devices like phones or tablets connected to a central cash register to takes orders and can use small, mobile bluetooth printers to print receipts directly at the table.